Frequently asked questions from Divorce Professionals

 • Retirement ages

-• Confirmation of any pension already in payment
+• Details of any pension already in payment

-We provide a structured checklist to minimise delays.
+We provide a structured checklist to drive efficiency and minimise delay.

-• Once all required pension data is received, reports are typically completed within approximately 10 working days.
+• Once all required pension data is received, reports are completed within 10 working days.

-We provide regular progress updates to assist with case management.
+We provide regular progress updates to assist with your case management and with managing client expectations.

 • Yes.

-If complexity emerges during analysis, we will advise promptly.
+If a case is initially progressed as a PODE Lite and unexpected complexity emerges during analysis, we will advise promptly.

 • Yes.